What It Means to be a Helper

 Typically, before one can enter into a Helpership training program, a person must go through many years—perhaps five years or more—of personal self-discovery work, participating in individual sessions as well as in Pathwork groups.
 This would then be followed by several years of training to learn how to teach the lecture material, which is then followed by three or so more years of formal training, practicing and apprenticing.
 It’s a long haul.

 All told, tens of thousands of people have had some level of exposure to the Guide’s teachings, and thousands of people around the world have gone on to be trained in multi-year programs to become Pathwork Helpers.
-A list of current Helpers and current global communities can be found on the Pathwork Foundation website at www.pathwork.org.
+Look for a list of current Helpers and current global communities on the Pathwork Foundation website at www.pathwork.org.

 Return to Healing the Hurt Contents